tranlong204/website-chatbot/DEPLOYMENT.md

 3. Go to Settings → Security
 4. Disable "Deployment Protection" or add your domain to the bypass list

+**Node.js Version Warning**: You may see a warning about Node.js version "22.x" vs "18.x".
+This is just a warning and doesn't prevent deployment.
+The app will work correctly with either version.

 ## Support

 If you encounter issues: